👋 Do you also want to start using the tool locally? It's easier than you think! Get in contact to learn more.

 Source code

-• The architecture to run web apps local-only is also available on Github.
+• The architecture to run local-only web apps is also available on Github.

 Scientific paper and audit report